Research

 Understanding youth experiences of institutional placements in foster care

 I served as research lead on an exploratory research study by Think Of Us on the experiences of young people who had recently lived in institutional placements in foster care.
 We used “institutional placements” as an umbrella term for out-of-home, non-family, live-in foster care placements, including congregate care facilities and group homes; homes for pregnant and parenting teens; transitional and emergency shelters; and other out-of-home placements such as assessment centers.
 Through a combination of semi-structured interviews and cultural probes, the research focused on understanding youth’s overall experience in these placements; their perspectives on the physical environment; the staff they interact with; the relationships they had before, during, and after institutional placements; their educational attainment, punishment and discipline in those institutions; establishing a clear picture of the entire aging out process; their access to basic necessities and services; and their perception of the impact being in institutional placements has had on their identity, send of self, and beyond.
-The findings of this research were published in a book titled Away From Home: Youth Experiences of Institutional Placements in Foster Care, which was featured by the Child Welfare Information Gateway and Casey Family Programs, as well as cited by numerous news outlets (including the New York Times, The Washington Post, and NBC News) and in Professor Dorothy Roberts’ latest book, Torn Apart.
+The findings of this research were published in a book titled Away From Home: Youth Experiences of Institutional Placements in Foster Care, which was featured by the Child Welfare Information Gateway, Casey Family Programs, and media outlets such as the New York Times, as well as referenced in law professor Dorothy E. Roberts’ seminal book on foster care as a system of surveillance and regulation against Black families.
+The study was also cited in an amicus brief filed before the Supreme Court, several Department of Justice lawsuits against state governments, and a US Senate’s investigation and report on the abuse and mistreatment of vulnerable children at residential treatment facilities, which led to the passing into law of the Protecting America’s Children by Strengthening Families Act in July 2024.

 Project website: thinkof-us.org/awayfromhome